 - Samson En Gert: Octaaf who is constantly belittled and domineered by his mother.
 She claims everything he does right is from her side of the family, while everything he does wrong is from his father's side of the family.

 - Van Kooten En De Bie: Mother and son Van Putten.
 Van Putten is a neurotic 40 year old man who, to his frustration, still lives with his mother.

-- One of these named Barbara shows up in One Thousand Ways To Die.
+- One of these named Barbara shows up in 1000 Ways to Die.
 She's shown whining at her daughter-in-law Sabrina because she cooks too many vegetables, then slapping her in the middle of the discussion and almost getting gutted by the pissed-off Sabrina's cooking knife.
 Sabrina storms out, Barbara tries to get some pizza from an over-full refrigerator... and the fridge falls on her, crushing the Asshole Victim to death.
 The title of the sketch?
 "Smother In-Law".

 - Played for Laughs with Andy Summers's dissonant "Mother," from Synchronicity by The Police.
 The narrator goes over-the-top insane from his mother's constant phone calls and from every girl he dates ending up becoming his mother, which could mean either that his mother insists on chaperoning all his dates, that she forbids him to date other women at all, or that his Mommy Issues lead him to date only women who resemble her.

 Who calls herself "just a mum".

 And a husband that Ive driven nuts.

 They’ll absolutely hate my guts.

 - The Blue Oyster Cult's portrayal of Joan Crawford (who has Risen From The Grave to spend her afterlife smothering daughter Christina).
 Mommy is indeed home...